groggero95/tsca/REPORT.md

 ### Side channel attack
 The name side channel attack refers to any attack based on a certain amount of information obtained from a computer system on which statistics could be computed.
 Relating those probabilistic statistics to the actual knowledge of the internal operation of the system, secrets related to the internal operations themselves could be disclosed.

 In our case, the attack will be a timing attack on an RSA crypto-computation (Montgomery modular algorithm based ).
-This meas that, basing on the knowledge of the actual algorithm used by the encryption and exploiting its timing weaknesses, the attacker could obtain timing measurements on a series of encryptions and could analyze them, disclosing the secret key.
+This means that, basing on the knowledge of the actual algorithm used by the encryption and exploiting its timing weaknesses, the attacker could obtain timing measurements on a series of encryptions and could analyze them, disclosing the secret key.
 More on the Montagomery based RSA ecryption is explained in the section [Montgomery based RSA encryption](#montgomery-based-rsa-encryption), while for the attack algorithm employed refer to [Attack algorithm](#attack-algorithm).

 ### Montgomery based RSA encryption
 The RSA ecryption algorithm involves two steps: